bristolhackspace/infra-guides/local-server/README.md

 ## Database setup
 Install PostgreSQL with `sudo apt install postgresql`.
 Ensure it is set to run on boot with SystemD.

 Create a new superuser account to make management a little easier `sudo -u postgres createuser -s <your_username>`.

-There's no need to set a password as it will trust your current login.
+There's two options for accessing the database remotely from a tool such as pgAdmin:

+* Forward the unix socket to a local port with a command such as `ssh -L 5432:/run/postgresql/.s.PGSQL.5432 -N <your_username>@<servername>`.
+Connect pgAdmin to the port on localhost.
+* Forward the remote port 5432.
+You will need to set a password for your database user if you use this option, but you can use the SSH tunnel option directly from pgAdmin.